 This post may contain affiliate links from our advertising partners, such as American Express.
 Read my Advertiser Disclosure policy here.
 Additionally, some of the offers on this page may no longer be available through Deals We Like.

 I am very excited to see that the Southwest Business Premier credit card is now offering a 60,000 point sign up offer!
 This is up from the previous 50,000 point offer.
 With this offer, you’ll need to spend $3,000 on the card within the first 3 months of card membership.
 It also comes with a $99 annual fee that is NOT wavier the first year.
-Thanks to Doctor of Credit for letting me know of this increase!
+You can learn about all Airline credit card offers here.

 The other two Southwest Airlines Rapid Reward credit cards, Southwest Airlines Rapid Rewards Plus Card and Southwest Airlines Rapid Rewards Premier Card, are offering 50,000 points after meeting the same minimum spend requirement.
 The BEST THING about these offers are that the points earned from the credit card sign up currently count towards the 110,000 point required for the Southwest Companion Pass.
 For those new to the Southwest Companion Pass, I want to quickly point out that this pass allows another passenger to fly with you for FREE an UNLIMITED number of times!
 This means that if you get the business card offering 60,000 points and one of the personal cards offering 50,000 points, you’ll immediately earn the companion pass after the points from the sign up offer post to your account.
 Points post to your account a few days after your statement closes after you meet the minimum spend.